 There are many forms of abuse, both physical and emotional.
 When one person assaults (attacks), hurts, mistreats, or threatens another person, it is called abuse.
-In Canada, all violence and threats of violence are against the law.
-The police can arrest someone who assaults or threatens to attack another person.
-The person could get a fine or go to jail.
+In Canada, all violence and threats of violence are against

 Abuse is always wrong.
 If someone abuses you, it is not your fault.
 You can get help to get away from the person who abuses you.